tzyluen/apate/README.md

 Apate
 =====
-A trival linux module keylogger for educational purposes.
+A trivial linux module keylogger for educational purposes.

 Files:
 -----